 Recognition of the excise tax liability falls under ASC 450, Contingencies, because the tax is assessed on revenues.
 The Company recognizes the excise tax when a rental payment is invoiced.
-Based on the guidance in ASC 605-45-50-3 and 50-4, these excise taxes are presented on a gross basis, included in revenue and general and administrative expense.
+Based on the guidance in ASC 605-45-50-3 and 50-4, these excise taxes are presented on a net basis excluded from revenue.
 The excise tax is not an income tax.

-3. Assets for lease, net
+3. Assets for Lease, Net